 Prescription Drug Disposal

 Recent studies have shown that prescription medications are beginning to show up in low levels in streams and treated drinking water across the country.
 U.S. EPA studies have identified over 100 individual pharmaceuticals and personal care products in environmental samples and drinking water.
-Additionally, a study conducted by the Associated Press in 2007-2008 detected drugs in the drinking supplies of 24 major metropolitan areas.

 One way in which prescription drugs enter rivers and streams, and ultimately public water supplies, is through the improper disposal of unused medications.
 When these are dumped down the drain, they are transported to local sewage treatment plants which are generally not engineered to remove drug residues.
 As a result, the drugs may pass through the treatment system and into streams and rivers that serve as a source of public drinking water.
 Likewise, water treatment plants are not designed to remove these types of contaminants, so the possibility exists for the drugs to be present in our drinking water.